syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 In the drop down editor, the [SfAutoComplete](https://help.syncfusion.com/xamarin/sfautocomplete/overview) will be loaded.

-### Customizing items source of autocomplete editor:
+### Customizing ItemsSource of autocomplete editor:

-By default, the `ItemsSource` for AutoComplete editor is auto-generated for enum types and collection type properties.
+By default, the `ItemsSource` for AutoComplete editor is auto-generated for enum types.
 For other types, you can set the `ItemsSource` by using the [SourceProvider](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SourceProvider.html).

 #### Using SourceProvider

 {% tabs %}
 {% highlight c# %}
-private string _ItemName;
+private string continents;
-public string ItemName
+public string Continents
 {
     get
     {
-        return _ItemName;
+        return continents;
     }
     set
     {
-        _ItemName = value;
+        continents = value;
     }
 }
 public class SourceProviderExt : SourceProvider